-These aggregators refuse to exploit farmers, instead working with them to innovate, certify, and validate.
-With their support, farmers access new market opportunities that provide a living wage and greater investment into their community.
+These aggregators refuse to exploit farmers.
+Instead, they work with them to innovate, certify, and validate.
+With their support, farmers access new market opportunities.
+This means living wages and greater investments into their communities.

 Every purchase has consequences.
-If we simply maximize profits by lowering raw material pricing, we will continue to exploit our farmers, who oftentimes live in poverty despite doing an essential, difficult job.
+We all know this by now.
+And when we simply maximize profits by lowering raw material pricing, we will continue to exploit our farmers.
+Sadly, farmers, as essential as they are, often live in poverty.

-Producers Market is partnering with these benevolent aggregators to share their stories and connect them more directly with market partners who value the integrity of these models.
-We are building the software to provide these benevolent aggregators with the tools to capture stories and data from farmers and systems.
-The vision is to share this information with downstream buyers and ultimately end consumers, supporting them to understand and properly value the work being done to support farmers, communities, and ecosystems.
+Producers Market is partnering with benevolent aggregators.
+We want to share their stories.
+And we aim to connect them with market partners who value the integrity of these models.
+We are building the software to provide tools to capture stories and data from farmers and systems.
+The vision is to share this information with downstream buyers and ultimately end consumers.
+In addition to empowering farmers, we want to empower consumers.
+We want them to understand and properly value the work being done to support farmers, communities, and ecosystems.

 We want to share the story of benevolent aggregators, ensuring that their value is properly captured and rewarded.
-We hope that this endeavor will give more aggregators the economic incentive to become a benevolent aggregator and join the Producers Market community.
+This endeavor will give more aggregators the economic incentive to become a benevolent aggregator and join the Producers Market community.